halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 > `SUBPIXEL_TEXT_FLAG` should be used in conjunction with this flag to prevent glyph positions from snapping to whole pixel values as scale factor is adjusted.

-Although this description might require few readings, it’s actually a super concise and accurate way of explaining what `LINEAR_TEXT_FLAG` enables which is introducing linearity to text rendering.
+Although this description might require a few readings, it’s actually a super concise and accurate way of explaining what `LINEAR_TEXT_FLAG` enables which is introducing linearity to text rendering.
 Then the question becomes what does linearity mean in the context of text.
 I’m again going to quote from Behdad

 > When it comes to layout, there are two opposite directions you can go: linear, and non-linear.
-Glyph positions produced by a linear layout function can be transformed by an affine transformation, and they would result in exactly what would have had resulted if the font scale matrix was transformed by such transformation before layout.
-Ie. linearly laying out a paragraph at 12pt to a width of 4in will result in the exact same look and line breaks that results from setting it at 24pt to a width of 8in.
+Glyph positions produced by a linear layout function can be transformed by an affine transformation, and they would result in exactly what would have had resulted if the font scale matrix was transformed by such transformation before layout.  i.e. linearly laying out a paragraph at 12pt to a width of 4in will result in the exact same look and line breaks that results from setting it at 24pt to a width of 8in.
 That’s a very nice property, because it means that you can zoom, rotate, translate, shear, even project the layout results freely.

 Linearity guarantees a constant text layout in the face of matrix transformations.
 Another thing we need to know is that metrics hinting introduces non-linearity to text layout.
 Therefore we understand why font hinting is disabled when `LINEAR_TEXT_FLAG` is activated.
 Let’s look at the following table that shows the difference between linear text and font hinting at different font sizes;